B.A. Sociology, Dartmouth College

 - School finance

 Taylor received a B.A. in Sociology at Dartmouth College.
-Prior to pursuing a doctoral degree, Taylor had the privilege of teaching at the elementary level in Little Rock, Arkansas, during which she began to formulate questions that have led to her broader academic interests.
+Prior to pursuing a doctoral degree, Taylor had the privilege of teaching at the elementary level in Little Rock, Arkansas.